msakuta/rusty-behavior-tree-lite/README.md

 ## The custom config file format

 We have specific file format for describing behavior tree structure of our own.
+The usual file extension for this file format is `.btc` (behavior tree config).
+See the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=msakuta.rusty-behavior-tree-lite) for syntax highlighting.

 With this format, the same tree shown as YAML earlier can be written even more concisely like below.

 ```